 The Rivastigmine patch is the first of its kind.
 Until its creation, there were no transdermal patches on the market for mild-moderate Alzheimers patients.
 At this time, the Rivastigmine patch is still the only transdermal patch on the market for this group of patients.
 The purpose of this research is to identify if the Rivastigmine patch is better tolerated than the Rivastigmine pill in a patient with mild-moderate Alzheimers.
 The information was obtained by analyzing studies and reports in the form of a research analysis.
-There are many ways that the Rivastigmine patch swith swallowing disorders can use it.
-Another benefits of the patch that caregivers tend to prefer is its ease of use and schedule.
+There are many ways that the Rivastigmine patch can assist Alzheimer patients.
+One of the benefits of the patch is that it isn't an oral medication, so patients with swallowing disorders can use it.
+Another benefit to the patch that caregivers tend to prefer is its ease of use and schedule.
 Overall, patients tend to be more compliant in using the patch verses the pill.
 Studies are showing that patients are also tolerating the patch better than the pill.
 New research is even demonstrating that the patch is improving patient conditions better than previously used treatments.

-Student: Yi-hsueh Chu Student Status: Undergraduate
+Student: Yi-hsueh Chu

-Major: English Advisor: Dr. Phil Rudd Title: Sentence Analysis of Zusak's The Book Thief
+Advisor: Dr. Phil Rudd

+Title: Sentence Analysis of Zusak's The Book Thief